-D. Other standards.
+C.D.
+Other standards.

-- 1. The parking of vehicles and the placement of structures is not allowed in any required buffer. - 2.
-No grading shall occur within any buffer.
+- The parking of vehicles and the placement of structures is not allowed in any required buffer. - No grading shall occur within any buffer.
 No retaining walls shall be constructed within any buffer. - Fences and walls shall be allowed in buffers subject to the requirements of Sec.
-5-11 but may not be used to satisfy the visual screening requirement. - 4.
-Buildings shall be set back at least 10 feet from all required buffers. - E. The minimum depth of required buffers shall be as listed in the following table.
+5-11Sec.
+5-12 but may not be used to satisfy the visual screening requirement. - 4.
+Buildings shall be set back at least 10 feet from all required buffers. - D.E.The minimum depth of required buffers shall be as listed in the following table.
 Where there are conflicting requirements, the greater requirement shall apply.

-Minimum Depth
+Trees or VegetationMini mum Depth

 Adjacent to the Rural (RL) district 150 feet

-Adjacent to scenic road as designated on City's official scenic road map 150 feet
+Adjacent to sScenic road as designated on City's official scenic road map 150 feet

+Thoroughfares in developable areas none

 South Fulton Parkway 300 feet

-All other non-scenic roads 70 feet
+All other non-scenic roadsthoroughfares 70 feet

-^{}Or less where topography provides an effective visual buffer
+Or less where topography provides an effective visual buffer